-In September 2010 King Edward's School replaced A Levels with the International Baccalaureate Diploma for its Sixth Form provision.
+In September 2010 King Edward's School replaced A-levels with the International Baccalaureate Diploma for its Sixth Form provision.
 The International Baccalaureate was created in 1968 as an attempt to bring together the best elements of the British and European educational systems and it is now taught in 2,795 schools in 143 countries.
-In September 2010 there are 220 schools in this country teaching the IB Diploma and the number will continue to grow by September 2011.
+There are currently 130 schools teaching the IB Diploma in the UK.

 ‘The International Baccalaureate aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.'